-During 2021, the Authority received \$100,000 from the Federal Home Loan Bank of Boston from their Helping to House New England Program Grant funds.
-The grant funds were used to subsidize the reduction of the CHFA down payment assistance loan interest rate to 1% to enable 67 first time homebuyers to lower their cost of homeownership.
+During 2022 and 2021, the Authority received \$100,000 each year from the Federal Home Loan Bank of Boston from their Helping to House New England Program Grant funds.
+The grant funds were used to subsidize the reduction of the CHFA downpayment assistance loan interest rate to 1%.
+This enabled 91 first time homebuyers to lower their cost of homeownership over these two years.

 In response to COVID-19 related financial hardships affecting tenants' ability to make their monthly housing rental payments, the State of Connecticut through the Department of Housing (DOH) created the Temporary Rental Housing Assistance Program (TRHAP).
 The Authority, working in conjunction with DOH, assisted with the administration of up to \$40,000,000 in funds established by the federal Coronavirus Aid, Relief and Economic Security (CARES) Act of 2020.
 Eligible tenants received a maximum amount of assistance of \$4,000 per household to be used to pay housing rental payment arrearages.
-The State of Connecticut contributed \$2,200,000 to CHFA to be expended in connection with the administration and implementation of the TRHAP program. \$1,416,000 and \$745,000 of these grant funds were spent through December 31, 2021 and December 31, 2020, respectively.
+The State of Connecticut contributed \$2,200,000 to CHFA to be expended in connection with the administration and implementation of the TRHAP program. \$0 and \$1,416,000 of these grant funds were spent through December 31, 2022 and December 31, 2021, respectively.
+The Authority's participation in the TRHAP program ended in 2021.

 During 2020, the Authority received a \$500,000 grant from Wells Fargo to further fund and support the TRHAP program.
-Grant funds were used to expedite the temporary rental assistance application process to distribute CARES Act funds to tenants in need; the goal being to prevent housing insecurity and its corresponding ramifications. \$246,000 and \$254,000 in grant funds were spent through December 31, 2021 and December 31, 2020, respectively.
+Grant funds were used to expedite the temporary rental assistance application process to distribute CARES Act funds to tenants in need; the goal being to prevent housing insecurity and its corresponding ramifications.
+The remainder of the grant funds were spent in 2021.

 Section 3206 of the American Rescue Plan Act of 2021, authorized the U.S. Department of the Treasury to help mitigate financial hardships associated with the coronavirus pandemic by providing funds to eligible entities under the Homeowner Assistance Fund Program (HAF).
-As part of a pilot program, funds were used to assist qualified applicants with payment of delinquent mortgage payments including principal, interest, taxes and other costs the loan servicers incurred to bring the loan current.
-The Authority received \$12,313,679 in HAF funds during 2021, of which \$4,940,000 was spent towards this effort through December 31, 2021.
-The full HAF program will be rolled out in 2022.
+Program funds were used to assist qualified applicants with payment of delinquent mortgage payments including principal, interest, taxes and other costs the loan servicers incurred to bring the loan current.
+The Authority received \$12,314,000 in HAF funds during 2021, of which \$4,940,000 was spent towards this effort through December 31, 2021.
+In 2022, \$110,823,000 in additional grant funds were received. \$25,179,000 was spent towards this effort during 2022.
 Under current guidelines, the program will run through September 30, 2026 or until funds are exhausted.